-Net product sales include revenue recognized for sales of SUSTOL to specialty distributors ("Customers"), less applicable sales allowances.
+Net product sales include revenue recognized for sales of SUSTOL to a limited number of specialty distributors ("Customers"), less applicable sales allowances.
 See the "Critical Accounting Policies and Estimates" section of this Annual Report on Form 10-K for further details on our revenue recognition policy.

-Cost of Sales
+Cost of Product Sales

-Cost of sales relates to the costs to produce, package and deliver SUSTOL to our Customers.
+Cost of product sales relates to the costs to produce, package and deliver SUSTOL to our Customers.
 These expenses include labor, raw materials, manufacturing and quality control overhead, and depreciation of equipment.
 See the "Critical Accounting Policies and Estimates" section of this Annual Report on Form 10-K for further details on our inventory policy.